Pleasanton > Valley Trails

 Built between 1968 and 1972 by Morrison Homes, Valley Trails reflected a different vision of suburban growth — one shaped around greenbelts, walking trails, family life, and the optimism of California’s postwar boom.

-Spread across roughly 140 acres, the original subdivision added 488 homes to Pleasanton’s western edge.
+Spread across roughly 140 acres, the subdivision added 488 homes to Pleasanton’s western edge.
 But Valley Trails was never just about the number of houses built.
 What made the neighborhood distinctive was the planning philosophy behind it.

 Instead of rigid street grids and uninterrupted rows of tract homes, Valley Trails was organized around landscaped pedestrian trails and shared open space.
 The result felt quieter, greener, and more connected than many subdivisions built only a decade earlier.